 Richard Thaler: Homo Economicus, or I call them “Econs” for short, they’re the people you study in any basic economics class.
 They’re really smart.
 They can make any kind of calculation.
 Never forget anything.
 Unemotional.
 No self-control problems.
 And they’re complete jerks.
 If you leave your wallet behind, they’ll take it if they think they can get away with it.

 Jim Guszcza: And he says most of the people I meet don't have any of those qualities.
-They have trouble balancing the checkbook without a spreadsheet, they eat too much, and they save too little.
+They have trouble balancing the checkbook without a spreadsheet, they eat too much and they save too little.
 They'll leave a tip at a restaurant even if they don't plan on going back, okay?

 Tanya Ott: The Three Bounds.
 Those are the three major ways in which actual humans diverge from what economists call “econs.”

 Jim Guszcza: Management experts, government experts, people who have gone to business school, traditionally either implicitly or explicitly, assume [these three things] about human psychology.
-One is that we have bounded rationality, and research is bounded in that we all have biases that creep into our decisions, too.
+One is that we have bounded rationality and research is bounded in that we all have biases that creep into our decisions, too.

-One way of summarizing this is that we're terrible natural statisticians.
+One way of summarising this is that we're terrible natural statisticians.
 We need help from data science and algorithms, right?
 Most of our mental operations are actually automatic, thinking-faster operations.
 Very few are thinking-slow.
 And in terms of thinking fast, it's terrible [for] statistics.

 When we're making really important choices, putting on a suit and going to a boardroom [for example], we actually really need help from things like collective intelligence and data science and algorithms.